SolidLabResearch/LDES-in-SOLID-Semantic-Observations-Replay/README.md

 10. "chunkSize": 10 ==> For visualisation purposes, defines how many of the Observations are to be displayed when requested by the webapp (support parameter),
 11. "bucketSize": 10 ==> How many observations should be contained in a single bucket of the LDES,
 12. "targetResourceSize": 1024 ==> Target size of the resources on disk, this is a rough estimate and belongs to the Solid Event Sourcing implementation (https://github.com/woutslabbinck/SolidEventSourcing).
+13. "original_timestamp": true ==> If true, the original timestamp of the observation is used, if false, a new timestamp is generated on the fly.

 #### testing / API description: